 In these hectic moments, we naturally seek out convenience: travel-sized toothpastes and cosmetics, overpriced bottles of water at the airport, and Uber rides across cities.
 Wanting to alleviate some of the stress that comes with travel is understandable, but these conveniences don’t just put a strain on your wallet — they put one on our planet, too.

-In light of this struggle, I’ve put together a list of ways to save money while traveling while also supporting the environment.
+In light of this struggle, I’ve put together a list of ways to save money while traveling while also supporting the environment, because greener travel is cheaper travel.
 What’s not to like?

 Homemade toiletries and cosmetics